jithendaraa/structure-learning-baselines/README.md

 ## 1. BCD Nets
 ### Setting up the environment for BCD Nets
 Run ` cd BCD-Nets && bash setup.sh`
+In the BCD-Nets folder, also run `mkdir slurm_runs`.
+This is where the slurm .out files will be outputted.

 ### Running BCD Nets